 Follow the steps below to manually calibrate your Laser Egg+ CO2:

-- Put your Laser Egg+ CO2 by the window, making sure it’s exposed to fresh outdoor air, and keep it connected to your Wi-Fi at the same time.
+- Put your Laser Egg+ CO2 by a window, making sure it’s exposed to fresh outdoor air, and keep it connected to your Wi-Fi at the same time.

 - Leave the device running until the CO2 concentration reading has stabilized, within a +/- 6% window.
-Make sure not to exhale at the device during the process.
+Make sure not to exhale near the device during this process.

-- Open your Kaiterra app, and enter the device setting page.
+- Open your Kaiterra Live Air app, and enter the device setting page.
 Initiate the manual calibration process by pressing the “Calibration” button.